Don’t be That Boss! Be That Coach!

 Watch for coaching myths

 The biggest misconception about coaching is this: The best players make the best coaches.
-Some do, of course, but you have to give them the tools and help them build the muscle around helping people develop.
+Some do, of course, but you have to give them a coaching framework and help them build the muscle around helping people develop.

 Attitude is critical too – it’s the multiplier of a coach’s success.
-It makes a huge difference if someone is really committed to helping someone vs. going through the motions.
+Mindset makes a huge difference if someone is really committed to helping someone vs. going through the motions.

 Try this quick coaching framework

-Here’s a simple process for coaches to have highly effective one-on-ones with your team: Ask.
+Here’s a simple process and coaching framework for leaders to have highly effective one-on-ones with your team: Ask.
 Listen.
 Coach.
 Praise.
 Challenge.
 Let’s unpack them briefly:

 Ask questions to understand what the situation is, what’s going on, where they’re succeeding and where they’re struggling.